gfranko/jq-boilerplate/README.md

 -A solution for dealing with the context of the this keyword (all instance properties are inside of an object literal called self)

--Common methods used with stateful plugins are included (events, ariaAccessibility, disable, enable, destroy, create).
+-Common methods used with stateful plugins are included (events, disable, enable, destroy, create).
  These methods are blank, since your custom jQuery plugin logic will go here.

 ##Getting Started
 **1.** Download jq-boilerplate.js